DavidVasilev1/group-project/_posts/2022-10-23-APIPROGRESS.md

 # API

-To emphasiz, as a backend developer, I constructed a data sheet full of plausible statistics for each ivy league college.
+To emphasize, as a backend developer, I constructed a data sheet full of plausible statistics for each ivy league college.
 The data was then transferred as an API through a CSV file, through this, we will now be able to integrate a calculator that bases off wether a student is eligible for any of these colleges through the data that is stored.

 ![]({{site.baseurl}}/images/API.png)